 NOVEMBER 16 - CHIANG MAI-CHIANG RAI

-Today, we travel through splendid mountain scenery and tropical jungle, approximately 3 hours to Chiang Rai, with a stop at Mae Ka Jan hot spring, one of the most well-known hot springs.
-Then visit Wat Rong Khun to admire the beauty of the temple Rong Kun or White Temple.
+Today, we travel through splendid mountain scenery and tropical jungle, approximately 3 hours to Chiang Rai.
+Then visit and photograph the Wat Rong Khun or White Temple to admire the beauty of the temple.
 This temple is considered one of the emblems of Buddhism in Thailand and much of Asia.
 In the afternoon, explore Chiang Saen town, the capital of the first Thai Lanna kingdom, located in the Mekong River on the border between Thailand and Laos.
 Visit the "Hall of Opium" a new museum that traces the history of opium through its historical implications, economic, sociopolitical and so on.
 Stop at a place called "Golden Triangle".
 Over the hill to Muang Sam Moum, get a great view that embraces the whole Golden Triangle and the border of three countries.
 Then embark on a local boat and cross the river to Don Xao village on the border with Laos.
 Cruise back to Thai side.
 Overnight the Riverie, Chiang Rai.
 (B.L)

 NOVEMBER 17 - CHIANG RAI, MAE SALONG-BAAN TONG LUANG, LONG NECK TRIBES